3 Benefits of Oyster Shells for Chickens

 2.)
 It Helps Hens Stay Strong and Healthy

-When laying hens do not receive enough calcium their body begins taking it from their bones.
+When laying hens do not receive enough calcium, their bodies begin removing it from their bones.
 This can then lead to weak and brittle-boned chickens.

 If you’ve noticed that your hens are not laying there are a few reasons why, such as she may be molting, she may be too young still or getting too old, or she needs additional calcium.